Economic activity and social change in the UK, real-time indicators: 2 May 2024

 System Average Price (SAP) of gas

-The System Average Price (SAP) of gas increased by 6% in the week to 24 March 2024, when compared with the previous week.
-However, this was 30% lower than the level seen in the equivalent week of 2023.
+The System Average Price (SAP) of gas decreased by 4% in the week to 28 April 2024 when compared with the previous week.
+This was 20% below the level seen in the equivalent week of 2023.

 Our accompanying System Average Price of gas dataset is available.